If you’ve picked up a newspaper or magazine in the past 10 years, you’ve read about vitamin D.

 D3 is approximately 87% more potent in raising and maintaining serum 25(OH)D concentrations and produces 2- to 3-fold greater storage of vitamin D than does equimolar D2… Given its greater potency and lower cost, D3 should be the preferred treatment option when correcting vitamin D deficiency.” – The Journal of Clinical Endocrinology & Metabolism, 2011

 Unfortunately, many prescription vitamin D preparations use D2 instead of D3 (mind boggling), so read your labels carefully.
 Vitamin D3 is both inexpensive and easy to find over the counter (and it’s identical to the form of vitamin D you make from the sun).
-I like this one.
+I link to several of my preferred vitamin D supplements here.
 Vitamin D supplements should be taken with a meal that contains fat to be absorbed properly (remember, it’s fat-soluble!).

 There are a variety of nutrients that work synergistically with vitamin D, including vitamin A, vitamin K2 (both of which are found in animal fats, like the fat from grass-fed beef), magnesium, iron, calcium, zinc and boron.
 So, don’t expect vitamin D supplements to be a cure-all.
 A well-rounded real food diet that’s rich in micronutrients is essential.